cloudera/CML_llm-hol/README.md

 ![Alt-text](./assets/Chroma-db-job-create.png)

+ To confirm the job completed successfully, go to Jobs and you should see Success next to the Populate Chroma Vector DB jo”

-#### 6. Langchain
+## 6. Langchain

 So far we have seen a number of components that come together to allow us to interact with our data - the model, the vector data base, the application, the code base, and finally the underlying platform.
-Langchain is a powerfull library that offers and flexible way to chain those (plus more) components together.
+Langchain is a powerful library that offers a flexible way to chain those (plus more) components together.
 In this lab we'll look at a particular use of lang chain, although it can be for more things such as agents that can take actions based on LLMs responses.
 For more information see : [Intro to Langchain](https://python.langchain.com/docs/get_started/introduction)

+>**6a.** Go to the session (started in step 1c).

-Use the same session, you used in the earlier step.
-Go into the folder (6_populate_local_chroma_db):
+>**6b.** Go into the folder *6_populate_local_chroma_db*:

 ![Alt-text](./assets/LangChain-folder.png)

-open the notebook called (Langchain_Bedrock_Chroma.ipynb):
+>**6c.** Open the notebook called Langchain_Bedrock_Chroma.ipynb:

 ![Alt-text](./assets/LangChain-file.png)